 Tools used for Negative Testing

 Though there are no specific tools available in the market.
 Test cases to cover all the negative scenarios can be performed either manually or through automation scripts.
 The most important thing while performing it is the maximum number of permutations of the test data that can be tested for a test case.
-Manually testing the test case with each test data can be a little boring and time consuming but this task can be eased by automation testing.
+Manually testing the test case with each test data can be a little boring and time-consuming but this task can be eased by automation testing.
 Automation scripts can be created through simple Automation tools available in the market like Selenium, TestComplete, Appium, Cucumber, etc. Automation scripts can be helpful in order to cover as all the test data can be stored in a single file for every test case and the script can be executed again and again for each test data.

-Negative testing is not included and is never a part of positive testing, as the positive testing ensures the system is working as per the requirements and as mentioned in the documents (SRS) whereas it indicates the robustness, vulnerability and high-quality standard of the software.
-It is as important as positive testing as both have different intent to test the software.
+Negative testing is not included and is never a part of positive testing, as the positive testing ensures the system is working as per the requirements and as mentioned in the documents (SRS) whereas it indicates the robustness, vulnerability, and high-quality standard of the software.
+It is as important as positive testing as both have different intents to test the software.
 The more the software goes through testing, the less are the chances of risk in the market make the application more stable and reliable.

 This is a guide to Negative Testing.
-Here we discuss the introduction to Negative Testing, why do we need this testing along with the advantages and disadvantages.
+Here we discuss the introduction to Negative Testing, why do we need this testing along the advantages and disadvantages.
 You may also look at the following articles to learn more –